daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/gwwc/pledge-page-options-trial.md

 As the 'most successful' block has the greatest number of sessions, I expect the latter.

+On the other hand, for Google's help on 'create an A/B test' they state:
+> All variants are weighted equally by default in Optimize.
+> A visitor who is included in your experiment has an equal chance of seeing any of your variants.

 The version presented stayed constant according to an individual's IP cookie tracking (or IP address?).